Quick Answer: What Are Attorneys General Robocall Warning Letters?

 Traceback

-Those telephone companies which do not conform will be part of the problem.
+Those telephone companies that do not conform will be part of the problem.
 Secondly, a technology referred to as STIR is being applied in this sector.
 STIR signs a call with a digital signature in order to ensure caller identification authenticity.

-The initiation of Attorneys General Robocall Warning Letters is a step in the right direction.
+The initiation of AG mandates is a step in the right direction.
 However, these measures will never be adequate in ensuring scam calls are stopped.

 Identifying A Scam Robocall